En

 Lymphocyte white blood cell in human lymphatic system, digital illustration.

-Lymphocytes attacking a cancer cell — Stock Photo
+Lymphocyte white blood cell — Stock Photo

-Antibodies proteins particles — Stock Photo
+Circulating particles of antibodies — Stock Photo

 Illustration of person being vaccinated against Covid-19. injection has stimulated production of different antibodies against proteins on SARS-CoV-2 virus causes Covid-19 — Stock Photo